avaneev/a5hash/README.md

 functions based on NxN bit multiplication involving 2\*N bit input per iteration.
-BM happens during hashing iterations, when one of the input values coincides (via XOR or addition) with a hash function's current state or constants, and yields a zero result.
+BM happens during hashing iterations, when one of the input values coincides (via XOR or addition) with a hash function's current state or constants, yielding a zero result.
 While each such hash function tries to handle BM, in general it is impossible to completely "fix" BM without reducing a hash function's performance.